Ujjawalshah04/Netflix-Data-Analysis/README.md

 ## 📂 Dataset

-The dataset used in this project was sourced from publicly available Netflix content data.
+Unified Mentor sourced the dataset used in this project during my internship.
 It includes details like title, director, cast, country, release date, duration, and more.

 ---